 What are the Diablo 4 World Tiers?
 In order to help players experience a world full of thrilling adventures where they will be tested and have to fight their way through waves of hellish creatures, folks at Blizzard came up with the World Tiers system.
 From new players to veterans looking for bloody trials, the game will provide suitable challenges to everyone.

 The excitement around the new instalment in the Diablo series is unquestionable, attracting all kinds of players to spend hours killing demons and looking for better loot.
-In case you’re a player that has no previous experience with the game or a seasoned one, knowing about the World Tiers will assist you in having a better time with the game, as well as prepare you for what comes in the endgame!
+In case you’re a player that has no previous experience with the game or a seasoned one, knowing about the Diablo 4 World Tiers will assist you in having a better time with the game, as well as prepare you for what comes in the Diablo 4 endgame!

 Diablo 4 World Tiers

-There are five Diablo 4 World Tiers:
+There are four Diablo 4 World Tiers:

 - World Tier 1 – Adventure